This document contains the commonly asked questions regarding the Oracle TimesTen In-Memory Database products

 While the entire database resides in memory, TimesTen also has transaction log files and checkpoint files that are persisted to disk.
 In the event of a system restart or failure, the in-memory database is recovered from the checkpoint and transaction log files.
 In addition, customers can configure TimesTen Replication to provide high availability.

-In-Memory Database Cache runs as a client application to Oracle database server.
-In-Memory Database Cache supports the same platforms as the TimesTen In-Memory Database.
+TimesTen Cache runs as a client application to Oracle database server.
+TimesTen Cache supports the same platforms as the TimesTen In-Memory Database.
 See What platforms are the Oracle TimesTen technologies supported on?.

-Yes, since In-Memory Database Cache runs as an Oracle client, it can be running on a different platform from that of the Oracle database server.
-Typically, In-Memory Database Cache resides on the application tier, whereas the Oracle Database sits on the database tier.
+Yes, since TimesTen Cache runs as an Oracle client, it can be running on a different platform from that of the Oracle database server.
+As implied by the name (Application-Tier Database Cache), TimesTen Cache typically resides in the application tier, whereas the Oracle Database sits in the database tier.

 The amount of performance-critical data to cache in TimesTen varies depending on the nature of the application.
 Instead of caching the whole database, a subset of the database tables, columns and rows can be cached in TimesTen.
 Another option is to define a dynamic cache, where the data from the Oracle tables are loaded on demand.

-TimesTen Replication is a component of the TimesTen in-memory database.
+TimesTen Replication is a component of the TimesTen In-Memory Database and the TimesTen Application-Tier Database Cache.
 The TimesTen Replication technology enables real-time data replication between TimesTen server nodes.
 It is used for creating highly available architectures, disaster recovery sites, and distributing data across multiple nodes.
 Replication supports active/standby or active/active configuration, using asynchronous or synchronous data transmission.
 Refer to the TimesTen In-Memory Database data sheet on the Overview page for more information.